 - Smaller space to work: The tighter confines of their mouths and noses require a catheter with a smaller tip.

 - Delicate tissues: Dial back the pressure and suction with extreme care, especially in infants and neonates.

 - Time yourself: Prolonged suctioning will cause hypoxia much quicker than in adult patients, so keep tabs on the time.

-- Watch for loose teeth: Dental eruption and loss is ongoing in kids, so always be alert for loose teeth to prevent an obstruction.
+- Watch for loose teeth: Dental eruption and loss are ongoing in kids, so always be alert for loose teeth to prevent obstruction.

 After these careful considerations, you’re ready to get to work.
 Here are the steps you should follow: